Malayattoor: Location

-History

-Malayattoor a meeting place of mountain and river shot into prominence when she was supposedly blessed by the missionary work of St. Thomas the apostle of Jesus Christ.
-He is believed to have set foot at Kodungalloor, in AD 52 and founded the famous seven churches.
-On his way to Mylapore, he stopped at Malayattoor.

-A hostile reception was given and his life was in danger.
-According to the Ramban Paattu, he was forced to flee to the top of the mountain and had spent days in the abode of God.
-According to local legends, In deep anguish and agony St. Thomas prayed to the Lord and upon touching the rock, blood sprang forth from it.
-In AD 52 he reached Malayattoor and selected the place for prayer and worship.
-His zeal for the Lord took him to Mylapore and later died a martyr's death there in AD 72.

-Later, while on hunting the local people found a divine light emanating from the hard rock and upon examining the source they found a golden cross.
-They later discovered the footprints of the great saint and when this extra ordinary piece of news reached the plains, people began to flock the hills of Malayattoor.

 Administration

 Malayattoor is part of the Malayattoor-Neeleeswaram Panchayat (Local governing body) of Ernakulam district. .Malayattor is a part of Angamly Block .Malayattoor Forest Division, an important Forest Division under Central Forest Circle is headquartered here.
 The division was established in the year 1914, much before the Ernakulam District came into existence.
 The jurisdiction of this division covers the greater part of Ernakulam district including the urban-suburban area and adjoining forests unto boundary of Tamil Nadu.

 People

-Most people follow Catholic and Hindu beliefs.
+Most people follow Roman Catholic and Hindu beliefs.
 All the families are known by traditional family names.